marcosfavat/dino/How-to-install-GDAL.md

 Actually installing binary files is good enought to get the addon working as well.
 You can also use GDAL Python API but in this cas you need to install the binding.

-Python binding is also available right here, but these versions aren't compiled accross Numpy.
+Python binding is also available from gisinternals.com, but these versions aren't compiled accross Numpy.
 Without Numpy, the binding will not have all of its functionality and can not be used with the addon.

 Fortunately other Python packages can be found [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal).
 This distribution also includes GDAL binary files.
 If you already installed binary files you can delete them from Python folder (just delete *.exe and *.dll).